gauravgulati15/Search-Github-Users/README.md

 **[Check Out Now - It's Live](https://search-github-users-react-gauravgulati15.netlify.app)**

-> It is a single page React application which allows you to search GitHub users.
+> It is a single page React application which allows you to search GitHub users and **Fusion Charts** is used to display data in graphical manner .
-> It has Auth0 Authentication.
+> It has **Auth0** Authentication.
 To access the dashboard you need to create an account or you can logIn with GitHub.

 <hr>
 <br>